 The Membrane Difference

-Purexa™ membranes deliver modular, plug-and-play products that adapt to your priorities — whether that’s more runs, lower cost, or a simpler process from screening to commercial scale.
+Purexa™ membranes deliver modular, plug-and-play products that adapt to your priorities — whether that’s more runs, lower costs, or a simpler process from screening to commercial scale.

 How it works:

-Traditional resin chromatography relies on diffusion, with liquid flowing around porous beads packed tightly in a column.
-Target molecules must diffuse slowly into the internal pores of each bead, navigating the limited surface area.
+Traditional resin chromatography relies on diffusion.
+The liquid flows through the spaces around porous beads packed tightly in a column, but target molecules must diffuse slowly into the internal pores of each bead to reach the binding sites, navigating a limited internal surface area.

-In contrast, membrane chromatography relies on convection with liquid flowing directly through large channels inside the membrane.
-Target molecules are carried straight to accessible binding sites on the membrane surface, allowing faster processing.
+In contrast, membrane chromatography relies on convection.
+The liquid flows directly through large channels running through the membrane, carrying target molecules straight to accessible binding sites on the membrane surface for faster processing.

-With binding driven by flow rather than uncontrolled molecular motion, mass transfer is rapid and largely independent of molecule size.
-This convection‑based transport enables significantly higher flow rates, shorter processing times, and consistent performance across scales.
+Because binding is driven by flow rather than slow, uncontrolled molecular motion, mass transfer is rapid and largely independent of molecule size.
+This convection-based transport enables significantly higher flow rates, shorter processing times, and consistent performance across scales.

 Simple by design.